LucaPregno/TLN/DiCaro/Exercise2/readme.md

 4. Define an algorithm to scan WordNet synsets using concept similarity

 ## Intro
-The purpose of this exercise is to take different definition of the same concept and extract the meaning more appropriate.
+The purpose of this exercise is to take different definition of the same concept and extract the more appropriate meaning.
-This should be achieved retrieving the definitions inside the file *content_to_form* that are grouped by column and then searching the WordNet synset which is more similar to the definitions.
+This is achieved by retrieving the definitions, grouped by columns, within the * content_to_form * file, then look for the WordNet synset closest to the definitions.

 ## Loading data & Preprocessing
-Similar to the first exercise the first phase consist on loading the file content_to_form.xlsx using panda.
+Similar to the first exercise the first phase consist on loading *content_to_form.xlsx* file using panda.
 The second phase consist on preprocessing and is implemented by the function ```cleaning``` :
 - removing stopwords and punctuation;
 - removing words with low frequency (as we will see later on this function provide different options);
 - lemming.
-This function is applied on the union of the definitions related to a single concept.
+This function applies to the union of definitions relating to a single concept.

-## Inference by WordNet
+## WordNet inference
-In the third phase I followed the advice to implement a kind of *genus-differentia* approach.
+In the third phase exploit a **genus-differentia** approach.
-For each definition I create a set.
-For every word obtained from preprocessing I took the WN synsets and add them to the set with their:
-- hypernyms
-- hyponyms of the hypernyms.
-Then, since there is a close relation to hyponyms of the synset, I added them to the set too.
-Finally the fourth phase:
-for each synset in the related set (hypernyms, hyponyms and siblings(hyponyms of hypernyms)) I extracted the context.
-The context is obtained merging and then cleaning definition and examples of the synset.
-Then the best synset is calculated using the bag of words approach: finding the maximum intersection length between definition words and synset context.
+In every single sentence for every word obtained by preprocessing, the ``wordnet.synsets()`` function extracts the corresponding WN synsets.
+Later from each synset are extracted their hypernyms (genus) and from these all their hyponyms.
+Then we move on to the *differentia*: look for the differences between the set of hyponyms found.
+This is achieved through a *bag of words* approach which assigns a score based on the length of the intersection between the definitions and the synset context.
+Context is achieved by cleaning and merging synset definition and examples.

 ```
 def bag_of_words_weighted(synset, term_dictionary: Counter) -> tuple: